AdrianVollmer/Congruence/README.md

 Disclaimer: I am not affiliated with Atlassian in any way.
 At the point of writing, I only have one Confluence instance to work with.
 I also never installed a Confluence and I have only a vague idea of what is a plugin and what is core functionality.
 I'm just a regular power user.
-Tested on Confluence 6.15.
+This will work only with Confluence 6.0 or higher.

 Getting started
 ---------------